dr-m/wg21/atomic_mutex.md

 representation of an unlocked `atomic_mutex` or `atomic_shared_mutex` object is not zero-initialized.

+## User-defined storage for `atomic_mutex` or `atomic_shared_mutex`

+The proposed `atomic_mutex_storage` can be derived from an `atomic` integer, relying on a single wait queue that is provided by `std::atomic::wait()` and `std::atomic::notify_one()`.

+The proposed `atomic_shared_mutex_storage` could be implemented based on two `atomic` integers: an `atomic_mutex outer` lock for non-shared access, and another for keeping track of shared access.

+While such setup with two `std::atomic::wait()` queues could satisfy many needs, it is possible to (re)define the mutex storage based on something else.
+It might be that `std::atomic::wait()` is not available in a particular environment, or an environment provides another form of storage efficient mutexes and rw-locks.

 # Implementation Experience

 An implementation of `atomic_mutex` and `atomic_shared_mutex` exists.
-It has been tested on GNU/Linux on IA-32, AMD64, ARMv7, ARMv8, POWER
+It has been tested on GNU/Linux on IA-32, AMD64, ARMv7, ARMv8, POWER 8,
-8, s390x with various versions of GCC between 4.8.5 and 12.2.0, Clang
-(including versions 9, 12, 13, 15), as well as with the latest
+s390x with various versions of GCC between 4.8.5 and 12.2.0, Clang (including versions 9, 12, 13, 15), as well as with the latest
 Microsoft Visual Studio on Microsoft Windows on AMD64.